collinsche/AI-Tutor-Capstone-project-/video/video_script.md

 **Narrator:** "Let me show you the system in action.
 Here's our clean, intuitive interface built with Streamlit.
 The dashboard provides immediate access to personalized learning sessions, progress tracking, and analytics."

 ### Visual: Navigate through main menu options
-**Narrator:** "The system consists of four main components: the AI-powered learning engine using OpenAI's GPT-4, comprehensive user profile management, real-time learning analytics, and an adaptive content delivery system."
+**Narrator:** "The system consists of four main components: the AI-powered learning engine using Grok AI, comprehensive user profile management, real-time learning analytics, and an adaptive content delivery system."

 ---